Large Scale Commercial Art Installations

 Yet the impact of art is outsized.

-Guests, clients, and employees rarely leave a building thinking about the flooring specification or the construction details.
+Guests, clients, and employees rarely leave a building thinking about the flooring or the construction details.
 What they remember is how the space made them feel.
 Art becomes the most visible and emotionally resonant element of the environment.
 It is the layer people photograph, talk about, and associate with the identity of the organization.

 A thoughtfully designed art collection does not compete with architecture.
 It completes it.
 It becomes the visual signature of the building and, in many cases, the face of the business itself.